getsentry/rfcs/text/0037-anr-rates.md

 ## Drawbacks

-1. Increases the cardinality of the sessions data, however this tag would only be set by Android SDKs for now, so would only affect Android sessions
+1. Increases the cardinality of the release health metrics data, however this tag would only be set by Android SDKs for now, so would only affect Android sessions

 ## Introduce a new session.status tag value (Option 2)